2BAD/bitrix/README.md

 * `npm run test:integration:watch` — watch for changes and run integration tests
 * `npm run coverage` — collect full coverage report
 * `npm run build` — build the library for the release

+### Adding new methods

+Proper method parameters and payload types handling requires some routine when adding any new method.
+Hopefully, we can do it better in future, but for follow those steps:

+1. Add new method into the [`Method`](/source/client/types.ts) enum.
+2. Add it into the [`LISTABLE_METHODS`](/source/client/types.ts) array if it's listable (paginated).
+3. Describe it in the [Methods](source/types.ts) interface.
+4. Add new service and related tests into the [services](/source/services).
+Ensure that you're properly mapping service method arguments to `call` params.
+5. Document addition in the [docs](/source/docs).